-Upskilling Scotland Scholarship for Working Professionals
+Upskilling Scotland Scholarship

 At Heriot-Watt University, we are pioneers in education, committed to building partnerships that not only help people and businesses prepare for the future, but can also help them navigate the current crisis we are facing.